Assistant Dean for Student Services

 B.A., University of Pittsburgh (1987)

-Courses Taught: Property I & II, Natural Resources, Real Estate Transactions, Law Office Management, Evidence.
+Courses Taught: Property I & II, Introduction to Natural Resources, Natural Resources Seminar, Real Estate Transactions, Law Office Management, Evidence, Mineral Title Examinations.

 Professor Howard received his B.A. from the University of Pittsburgh and his J.D. from the University of Pittsburgh School of Law.
 While still a law student, Professor Howard worked as a teaching assistant in the University of Pittsburgh’s Mellon Research and Writing Program; was awarded the Robert D. Raven Award for Academic Excellence; and eventually proposed, designed and assisted with implementing the school’s first pre-bar review course.